ivanfarevalo/yolo_find_phone/README.md

 around the identified object which I then use to calculate the normalized coordinates of the center of the cellphone.
 A high level explanation of the algorithm can be found here: [link](https://thebinarynotes.com/yolo-realtime-object-detection/)

 I used [ultralytics](https://github.com/ultralytics/yolov3) pytorch implementation as the base of my code.
+The majority of my contribution is on find_phone.py to use the various modules to achieve the given task.
 Their model is pretrained with the ImageNet dataset which contains cell phone as one of their classes.
 Due to time constraints I chose to use their pretrained model rather than training my own class.
 Some considerations when training the class would be to use data augmentation tricks such as random crops, rotations, and shifts to make up for the small dataset.